SSCOR BLOG

 2. Secondary Respiratory Distress, meaning the lungs are having to work overtime to compensate for other issues in the body.

 Emergency responders will be able to offer patients a better chance at survival when they arrive on the scene if they’re experts at identifying signs of respiratory distress.
-Johns Hopkins Medicine has identified eight key indicators to help first responders pinpoint a respiratory issue.
-The signs include:
+Eight key indicators to help first responders pinpoint a respiratory issue. include:

 How to Position the Patient

 During transport, patients with respiratory distress will often be put on a transfer ventilator.
-According to RT Magazine, transport ventilators are instrumental for making sure the patient has a consistent oxygen intake.
-RT Magazine also lays out the three different modes of ventilation.
-These include:
+Transport ventilators are instrumental for ensuring that the patient has a consistent oxygen intake.
+The three different modes of ventilation include:

 1. Pressure-support ventilation augments the patient’s inconsistent inspiratory effort by providing a consistent distribution of oxygen during inspiration to a preset limit.